the-turing-way/the-turing-way/book/website/communication/blogs/blogs-personal-stories.md

 ## 2. How did you get started?

-As described above it was quite gradual, the first blog I setup, I programmed in PHP myself (and it had lots of bugs).
+As described above it was quite gradual, the first blog I set up, I programmed in PHP myself (and it had lots of bugs).
-Then I switched to a free Wordpress blog, and then installed Wordpress on my own website.
+Then I switched to a free WordPress blog and then installed WordPress on my website.
 As for writing on the blog, when I did start to write more, I made it a habit to write (for example) once a week, and it became more natural after a while.
-Also it became more clear what are really "my" topics to write about, or not.
+Also, it became more clear what is really "my" topics to write about, or not.
-The CV of Failures I shared during my postdoc clearly resonated, and that later turned into the How I Fail series.
+The CV of Failures I shared during my postdoc resonated, and that later turned into the How I Fail series.

-## 3. What impact do you think your blog is making to your research/project/community?
+## 3. What impact do you think your blog is making on your research/project/community?

 It helps people to see stories by other real people, and relate to the issues that are discussed.